 Free range eggs

-Keeping your own fowls doesn't really give you cheaper-eggs; but they will be fresh and more wholesome.
+Keeping your own fowls doesn't really give you cheaper-eggs; but they will be fresh and more nutritious.
 It adds a whole new dimension to your garden; and quite a lot of work and time.

 The flavour of young-cockerels, if you have the heart is like no chicken you will ever buy.